 This command enables Tor stream isolation, meaning each connection will use a separate Tor circuit.
 This can prevent other Tor traffic from being mixed with LND’s Tor traffic.
 Set this option to

-If we next restart LND, we are now able to reach out to Lightning nodes in the Tor network as well as all other reachable nodes.
-If that’s all you wanted to do with Tor, you can stop after these steps.
+If we now restart LND, we are now able to reach out to Lightning nodes in the Tor network as well as all other reachable nodes.

 To make our node reachable over Tor, we will need to configure a Tor hidden service.
 This will trigger LND to generate a .onion hostname and announce it to the network.